Carlo Raffaele Trezzi

-Carlo Raffaele Trezzi (born 31 May 1982 in Milan) is a former Italian football player who played as a midfielder.
+Carlo Raffaele Trezzi (born 31 May 1982) is a former Italian football player who played as a midfielder.

 Football career

 Trezzi started his career at Internazionale.
 He made his debut against Bologna on 17 June 2001.

 While he was too old for the youth team (Under-20), he was loaned to Serie C1 side Avellino, and then transferred to Pro Patria on loan and later became a co-ownership deal in 2004, for €125,000.
 During the July 2008 he was transferred to Foggia.